nyhave/DoodleClone/README.md

 # DoodleClone

 A minimal Doodle-like polling app built with HTML, CSS and JavaScript.
-Polls are kept in each browser's `localStorage` so links only work on the device where they were created.
+Polls are stored in each browser's `localStorage` for offline support and can optionally be synced to Firestore.
+When a `firebase-config.js` file is present, polls are written to your Firebase project so links work across devices.
 The app can be deployed as a static site using GitHub Pages.

 ## Development

 Open `index.html` in a browser to test locally.
 Creating a poll generates a shareable link with a unique identifier in the URL.

+To enable Firestore syncing, copy `firebase-config.example.js` to `firebase-config.js` and fill in your Firebase project details.
+Without this file polls remain only in `localStorage`.

 Polls now support optional multiple selections and can be finalized once a consensus is reached.
 Options are entered with date/time pickers so each value is stored in ISO format with time zone support.
 After voting, results are displayed with small bars showing the relative popularity of each option.